patreeceeo/wootmux/README.md

 ### Usage

-See dev.sh included in this repo.
-WOOT! 🐶
+See [an example in another project](https://github.com/patreeceeo/zomboban/blob/main/dev.sh) or this project's own dev.sh.

+WOOT!